-Scott Hansen is a Senior Vice President and Regional Managing Director for the Westlake Village and Santa Barbara region of Wells Fargo Private Bank.
-He has been in the banking and financial services industry for 28 years.
+Scott Hansen is a Senior Vice President and Regional Managing Director for the Coastal Gateway region of Wells Fargo Private Bank which includes the Tri-Counties and San Fernando Valley.
+He has been in the banking and financial services industry for 30 years.
 Mr. Hansen earned a Bachelor of Arts in English from University of California, Santa Barbara.

-Scott resides in Ventura with his wife of 17 years and their 3 children.
-He volunteers in the community with various organizations including Big Brothers Big Sisters of Ventura County, Ventura County CPA Law Society, California State University Channel Islands, as well as coaching with Ventura Foothill Little League Baseball and the Ventura Youth Basketball Association.
+Scott resides in Ventura with his wife of 20 years and their 3 children.
+He volunteers in the community with various organizations including Foodbank of Santa Barbara County, Ventura County CPA Law Society, California State University Channel Islands, as well as coaching with Ventura Foothill Little League Baseball.

-Mike Silacci has been a Ventura County resident for 19 years residing in Newbury Park with his family.
+Mike Silacci resided in Ventura County nearly 22 years with his family.
 He has been actively involved over the years in a number of community, business, and civic organizations including United Way of Ventura County, El Concilio Family Services, Ventura County Economic Development Association (VCEDA), Economic Development Collaborative of Ventura County (EDCVC), CSU Channel Islands Alumni & Friends Association, and the Ventura County Civic Alliance.
-He continues to enjoy an over 30 year career in the telecommunications industry.
+He has been in the telecommunications industry for over 35 years.
 He was born and raised in San Luis Obispo and is a graduate of California Polytechnic State University-SLO.